What to consider when arranging a funeral or cremation in Idaho?

 How much does a cremation cost in Idaho?

-Who is responsible to pay for funeral costs in Idaho?
+Who is responsible for paying for funeral costs in Idaho?

 Arranging a direct cremation in Idaho

-If you are concerned about funeral costs, the DFS Memorials providers in Kentucky offer low cost cremation services and affordable burial services.
+If you are concerned about funeral costs, the DFS Memorials providers in Idaho offer low-cost cremation services and affordable burial services.
 All DFS Memorials providers guarantee to offer a ‘best value’ direct cremation package.

 How do I decide between a burial or a cremation in Idaho?

-What legally do I need to know about cremation?
+What legally do I need to know about cremation in Idaho?

 What can we do with the cremated remains?
 Laws for ash scattering in Idaho